navicore/gamecode-mcp2/THREAT_MODEL.md

 ## The Statistical Risk

-As you noted, test coverage on trillion-parameter models rounds to zero.
+Test coverage on trillion-parameter models rounds to zero.
 We must assume:

 1. **Hidden Patterns**: The model can generate exploits we haven't seen
 2. **Emergent Outputs**: Token combinations that produce unexpected text